How To Roast

 Twenty is a dandy book, but it’s a big brick, and people who Don’t Cook don’t need another big brick.
 How To Roast takes one technique, gives people permission to try it, and shows a small spectrum of variations.
 You’ve got roast chicken, roast beef, roast cauliflower, roast peaches.
 You can roast in a roasting pan, you can roast in a skillet, you can roast on your charcoal grill.
 You can even roast in butter in your Le Creuset, which is as close as you can get to not roasting at all, but it’s poêlé and transgressive so let’s give it a try.
 (Ruhlman doesn’t talk about it, but you can roast in your toaster oven, too.)

 One thing that set the wonderful Making Of A Chef apart, and that distinguishes the very best of Ruhlman’s food writing, is his flair for character, for Erica whose roux caught fire and for angry fellow-student Adam, the working man who hopes someday to open a restaurant/gallery/performance space.
-There’s not enough scope for character here, or for drama, beyond the shadowy partner with whom we can enjoy an hour’s frolic while the chicken roasts.
+There’s not enough scope for character here in How To Roast, or for drama, other than the shadowy partner with whom we can enjoy an hour’s frolic while the chicken roasts.
 That’s fine, but there’s space for more.

 Roast chicken is a very interesting dish, when you come to think about it, in the controversy about home cooking.